shirivanth29/shirivanth29/README.md

 - 👋 Hi, I’m @shirivanth29
 - 👀 I’m interested in hacking
-- 🌱 I’m currently learning 2nd year in computer science
+- 🌱 I’m currently learning about simple codings
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...